 We’re focusing on venues where you can enter a butterfly house, also known as a butterfly conservatory or lepidopterarium.
 (These are different from outdoor butterfly gardens.)
 They are special facilities designed for breeding and displaying butterflies, often with an emphasis on education.

-Some of our local nature centers have special butterfly events in July, when the butterflies have emerged from cocoons and are in the adult state.
+Some of our local nature centers have special butterfly events each summer, when the butterflies have emerged from cocoons and are in the adult state.
 If you visit, bring a camera!

 Best places to see butterflies in Atlanta

 Butterfly House is open daily 10 a.m. to 5 p.m.

 The outdoor gardens and trails are open daily 9 a.m. to dusk

 Kids 6-12 — $14.95 (see FREE offer below)